Henry Arundell

-Henry Arundell (born 8 November 2002) is an English professional rugby union player who plays wing for Prem Rugby club Bath and England.
+Henry Patrick Sebastian Arundell (born 8 November 2002) is an English professional rugby union player who plays wing for Prem Rugby club Bath and England.

 Early life

 Arundell was born on Cyprus in 2002, at the then Royal Air Force base in Dhekelia; a Sovereign Base Area and British Overseas Territory.
-He spent the first two years of his life in Cyprus before his family moved back to the United Kingdom.
+He spent the first two years of his life in Cyprus before his family moved back to England.

 His father, Ralph Arundell, was an army officer in The Rifles (formerly The Light Infantry) for thirty years, completing tours in Northern Ireland, Iraq and Afghanistan.
 His mother, Jane Arundell, is a nurse and health visitor working for the NHS.

 Arundell started his sporting career at a young age, excelling at various sports while a pupil at Holt VC Primary School in Wiltshire.
 He subsequently attended Beechen Cliff School in nearby Bath.
 After his father joined the staff of Harrow School in Greater London, Arundell was enrolled at the all-boys' boarding school, putting him in the catchment area for London Irish's academy, which he joined aged fourteen.